Idasile/bhameyie.github.io/_drafts/2015-09-16-choosing-a-language-for-your-bootstrapped-startup.md

 - Community: How active and mature is the community supporting that language?
 How many other folks know that language/tech stack?
 - Hiring: How much level of expertise (Junior/Mid/Senior level Engineer) would be required to gain proficiency on it?
 - How familiar am I with the language?

-Quite a few languages, especially on the JVM, have libraries that
+Quite a few languages, especially on the JVM or in Pyhton, have libraries that

 How fast is the compilation of projects?